Oswald Louis Bluege

 - Died October 14, 1985 in Edina, MN USA

-Ossie Bluege was an excellent defensive third baseman for 18 seasons in the majors, entirely with the Washington Senators.
-He is credited with the theory of cutting down the cone.
-He's also the first third baseman to guard the lines in the late innings.
+Ossie Bluege was an excellent defensive third baseman for 18 seasons in the majors, all with the Washington Senators.
+He is credited with the theory of "cutting down the cone", i.e. playing closer to home plate in order to reduce the angle at which the batter can aim to hit a ground ball past the third baseman.
+He was also the first third baseman to guard the lines in the late innings, in order to prevent extra-base hits.

-During the off-seasons, since he never earned a whole lot as a ballplayer, he worked as an accountant (and thus earned the nickname "The Accountant" from his teammates).
-Although Clark Griffith ordered him in vain to stop out of concern that he would strain his eyes, the accounting experience paid off in later life, as Bluege eventually became Comptroller for the Senators.
+During the offseasons, since he never earned a whole lot as a ballplayer, he worked as an accountant (and thus earned the nickname "The Accountant" from his teammates).
+Although Clark Griffith ordered him (in vain) to stop out of concern that he would strain his eyes, the accounting experience paid off in later life, as Bluege eventually became Comptroller for the Senators, sticking around as they moved to Minnesota until retiring in 1971.
+After his playing career officially ended, he also spent two seasons as a Washington Senators coach in 1941 and 1942, and five as their manager, from 1943 to 1947.
+He also spent time as the Senators' farm director, discovering future Hall of Famer Harmon Killebrew.

 - AL All-Star (1935)